Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 minikube start

-💡 Note: Before starting and seeing what are the different components used in Kubernetes, you have to be clear about several things, first the indentation in the Yaml files, without them it will generate an error, and second ALWAYS, but ALWAYS a Yaml file is built of four (4) levels essential for the creation of a Yaml file, and in this order respectively, which are:
+💡 Note: Before starting and seeing what the different components used in Kubernetes are, several things must be clear: first, the indentation in Yaml files, without which errors will occur, and second ALWAYS, but ALWAYS a Yaml file is built with four (4) indispensable levels for creating a Yaml file, in this order respectively, which are:

 Where: